BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

  * Improved chances of dart/spiker spawns, since UCP4.1 gave them some reasonable buffs.
    Still a bit less likely than gemstone pistols, though, if you have gemstones added to the E-Tech pools.
+ * Reduced drop chances of Treants dropping the Bee, and of the Skeleton Kings dropping the Emperor (so long as UCP is active, in the latter case)
  * Removed UCP conflicts:
    * Set BLNG loader to also drop Sledge's Shotgun, as UCP does, so that we're not overriding that behavior for UCP users.
 People not using UCP will just have to